outpaddling/LPJS/README.md

 Contact Apple if you would like to see it addressed.

-There are two possible workarounds to this issue:
+There are two possible workarounds:

-1. Do not use a file server from macOS compute nodes.
-This complicates jobs scripts, as they will need to automatically download input files and upload results.
+1. Don't use a file server from macOS compute nodes.
+This complicates jobs scripts, however, as they will need to automatically download input files and upload results.
+At minimum, the job script must define `#lpjs pull-command` and `#lpjs push-command`.
+File transfers are tricky and difficult to debug, so we don't recommend using this approach unless you really have to.

 2. Use a virtual machine to run jobs on macOS compute nodes under another operating system, such as BSD or Linux.
 There